-Exit Effects determine how the animated slide object leaves the slide area.
-For example, the slide object can fade or fly out the screen area, or use any of the many other Exit Effects available within PowerPoint.
-Typical Exit Effect animations are Disappear, in which an object just vanishes or Float Down, in which a slide object mimics the setting sun.
+Exit animation effects determine how animated slide objects exits from the Slide Area.
+For example, a slide object can fade or fly out the screen area—or use any of the many other Exit animation effects available within PowerPoint.
+Typical Exit Effect animations include Disappear, in which an object just vanishes or Float Down, in which a slide object mimics the setting sun.
 You can also apply Exit Effects to text objects so that words Spiral out of the slide.
-There are plenty of Exit Effect animations that PowerPoint provides -- however, make sure you use animation sparingly to emphasize rather than to distract.
+There are plenty of Exit Effect animations that PowerPoint 2016 provides.
+However, make sure you use animation sparingly to emphasize rather than to distract.

 Figure 1: Exit Effects